 2. Ask for a third-party review.

 Requesting feedback from clients: Amplify customer voices to the public.
 Include direct links to the review sites that are most important to your industry.
 Examples: TripAdvisor if you’re in hospitality, Yelp if you own a restaurant, or Zocdoc if you are in healthcare.

 The benefits?
 Your business gets free promotion, boosts ratings, and improves search engine optimization (SEO).

 3. Send a survey link

-Customer service feedback email sample: Get deeper insights into key areas of your business operations with custom surveys that ask only the questions that matter most.
+With a customer service email, you can get deeper insights into key areas of your business operations with custom surveys that ask only the questions that matter most.
+Here’s a sample.

 The benefits?
 Run surveys for everything, including market research, employee engagement, and customer experience.
 Knowing what your customers really want (or really don’t want) is a huge part of making your customers happy (and keep them coming back for more).

 Ask customers for feedback email: Customers are happy when you fix their problem.
 But they forget to share their experience with others.
 The feedback interview solves this problem.
 How does it work?
 You simply ask customers for their feedback.
 And how do you ask your customers for feedback?
 Just review samples 1-3 above.
 Now get started collecting that feedback!